 The county confirmed that the person with COVID-19 is a male resident of the city.
 In an interview with WXXI News, the person asked that his name not be used, but described himself as a man in his 30s who lives in Rochester’s 19th Ward and recently returned from travel in Italy.

 “I started feeling sick, like a bad hangover, probably on Saturday,” he said.

 Then, he said, he developed a low fever and a mild cough.
 “Plus, I felt really tired.
 Really slow.”

 On Tuesday, when he returned to Rochester, he said he contacted Highland Hospital to alert them to his symptoms and say he was coming in for testing.

 “They met me in full gear,” he said, describing hospital staff wearing protective equipment who escorted him to a negative pressure room designed to prevent his air from circulating through the rest of the hospital.

 By Wednesday evening, he said, he had his result.
 “They called me and said, ‘Are you sitting down?’
 And I just knew.
 I said, ‘I’m positive, right?’ and they said, ‘Yeah, you’re positive.’”

 He said he was careful not to risk exposing anyone else to the virus.
-When his girlfriend picked him up at the airport, he wore a mask and rode in the trunk of the car.
+When his girlfriend picked him up, he wore a mask and rode in the trunk of the car.

 “I’m pretty tall,” he said.
 “That was uncomfortable.”